How to get smell back after coronavirus recovery

 Step Guide for Smell Training / Olfactory Training:

-1. To begin with this smell training, you will need a kit of essential oils.
-The original smell training essential oils were lemon, rose, clove, and eucalyptus.
+1. To begin this smell training, you will need a kit of essential oils.
+The original Smell training essential oils were lemon, rose, clove, and eucalyptus.
 These oils are classic fragrances for smell training kits.

 2. Sit somewhere quiet where nobody can disturb you.